hpde/ASWS/README.md

 select the "SPASE Manual Validation" action, then click on "Run Workflow".
 For large repositories it can take many minutes for the workflow to complete - be patient.
 Once it is complete the "SPASE Manual Validation" badge will update.

+Notes for repository administrator: There is no garbage collection for workflows.
+So, its a good practice to occassionally visit the [action workflows](../../actions) and remove old workflow runs.
+To remove a run click the elipses (...) for a work flow and select "Delete workflow run".
+Typically you would only need the most recent run.